travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 ### Encryption key

 Without the encryption key you cannot access the information in your production database.
-To make sure that you can always recover your database, make a backup of this key:
+To make sure that you can always recover your database, make a backup of this key.

+> Without this key the information in the database is not recoverable.

+To make a backup, please follow the following steps:

 1. open a ssh connection to the platform machine
 2. run `travis bash`.
 This will open a bash session with `root` privileges into the Travis container.
 3. Then run `cat /usr/local/travis/etc/travis/config/travis.yml | grep -A1 encryption:`.
 Create a backup of the value returned by that command by either writing it down on a piece of paper or storing it on a different computer.

-> Without this key the information in the database is not recoverable.

 ### Create a backup of the data directories